kodaho/manen/README.md

   several very different use cases, to help reduce your code complexity when fetching for elements (example: using default values, trying different selectors, iterating over several elements).
-- `manen.browser` defines an enhanced Selenium's `WebDriver` called `Browser`
+- `manen.browser` defines an enhanced Selenium `WebDriver` called `Browser`
 - `manen.page_object_model` is an implementation of the Page Object Model design pattern.
 It will wrap a HTML page, region and elements inside Python classes and objects, providing a better way to interact with a web page.

 ## 🚀 Getting started

-Manen's features will be explored by a simple example: going to the PyPI page, searching for a specific package and extracting some information from the search results.
+Manen features will be explored by a simple example: going to the PyPI page, searching for a specific package and extracting some information from the search results.

 First thing to do is to initialize a WebDriver instance.
 It can be done using the usual way